FedOBD: Opportunistic Block Dropout for Efficiently Training Large-scale Neural Networks through Federated Learning: Related Work

-Federated Dropout~\cite{fed_dropout} exploits user-server model asymmetry to leverage the diverse computation and communication capabilities possessed by FL clients to train a model which could be too large for a subset of the clients to handle.
-It fixes the server model size and applies parameter dropout at different rates to generate models suitable for each client to train according to their local resource constraints.
-FjORD~\cite{FjORD} extends Federated Droput to propose the ordered dropout method, under which the client sub-models are selected in a nested fashion from the FL server model.
-In this way, each client is assigned a model of size in proportion to its local computational resources for training, thereby adapting the model according to clients' device heterogeneity.
-Similarly, FedDrop~\cite{fed_drop} incorporates additional dropout layers into FL models to determine the channel wise trajectories to be dropped or retained to adapt a model according to FL clients' local data distributions.
-Nevertheless, these approaches are designed to address the first problem, which is not the focus of this paper.
+Federated Dropout~\cite{fed_dropout} exploited user-server model asymmetry to leverage the diverse computation and communication capabilities possessed by FL clients to train a model which could be too large for a subset of the clients to handle.
+It fixed the server model size and applied parameter dropout at different rates to generate models suitable for each client to train according to their local resource constraints.
+FjORD~\cite{FjORD} extended Federated Droput to propose the ordered dropout method, under which the client sub-models were selected in a nested fashion from the FL server model.
+In this way, each client was assigned a model of size in proportion to its local computational resources for training, thereby adapting the model according to client device heterogeneity.
+Similarly, FedDrop~\cite{fed_drop} incorporated additional dropout layers into FL models to determine the channel wise trajectories to be dropped or retained to adapt a model according to local data distributions of FL clients.
+Nevertheless, these approaches were designed to address the first problem, which is not the focus of this paper.

 Our research focuses on the second problem.
-The FedDropoutAvg approach~\cite{FedDropoutAvg} randomly drops out a subset of model parameters while randomly dropping out some FL clients before performing FedAvg based model aggregation.
-The Adaptive Federated Dropout (AFD) approach~\cite{fed-dropout} adaptively determines a percentage of weights based on parameter importance to be dropped.
+The FedDropoutAvg approach~\cite{FedDropoutAvg} randomly dropped out a subset of model parameters while randomly dropping out some FL clients before performing FedAvg based model aggregation.
+The Adaptive Federated Dropout (AFD) approach~\cite{fed-dropout} adaptively determined a percentage of weights based on parameter importance to be dropped.
 In this way, compression can be performed to reduce the communication overhead of transmitting the model updates to the FL server.
-It maintains an activation score map which is used to determine the importance of the activations to the training process, and determine which of them shall be kept or dropped in the current round of training.
+It maintained an activation score map which is used to determine the importance of the activations to the training process, and determine which of them shall be kept or dropped in the current round of training.
 Instead of determining individual parameter importance, the proposed~\methodname{} approach focuses on evaluating the importance of semantic blocks in a large-scale deep model and opportunistically discarding unimportant blocks in order to enable more significant reduction of communication overhead while preserving model performance, thereby enabling efficient training of large-scale FL models by institutional data owners.